The-Network-Crew/Proxmox-VE-for-WHMCS/README.md

 4. Permit VNC Access -> `Datacenter / Permissions / Add Group Permissions` - Group: "VNC", Role: "VNC"
 5. WHMCS > Modules > Proxmox VE for WHMCS > Module Config > VNC Secret = 'vnc' password (PVE) you set

+> [!CAUTION]
 > Do NOT set less restrictive permissions.
-The above is designed for hypervisor security.
+The above is designed for interim security.
 >
-> **However, if you wish for proper security, wait for VNC to be further improved.**
+> **However, if you wish for proper security: wait for VNC to be further improved.**

 ### Important info about Console Access